Piotr Semenenko: Spiritual director

 He was a highly respected priest, confessor and spiritual director of many lay and religious persons, i.a.: blessed Celina Borzęcka and Jadwiga Borzęcka, Blessed Franciszka Siedliska, Blessed Marcelina Darowska.
 He was a co-founder or helped to found several women’s religious congregations, e.g.: Sisters of the Immaculate Conception, Sisters of the Resurrection, Felician Sisters, Sisters of the Holy Family of Nazareth, Consolers of the Sacred Heart (Belgium), Sisters of Adoration Réparatrice (France).

 He preached in various churches in Poland, France, Belgium, Bulgaria and Rome.

 Much of his attention went towards youth.
 He desired to inspire their devotion to science and holiness.
 He laid the foundation for the Resurrectionist system of education.

 Death

-Fr.
-Peter Semenenko, CR died on November 18, 1886 in Paris, France in the Odour of sanctity.
+Peter Semenenko, CR died on November 18, 1886, in Paris, France, in the Odour of sanctity.
 His remains rest in the Resurrectionist church in Rome (via San Sebastianello 11).
 His Beatification process was started shortly after World War II.

-Pope Leo XIII, upon hearing of Fr.
-Peter’s death, stated: ”Father Semenenko was so esteemed in the whole city of Rome for his virtues.
-He was the soul of your Congregation and sacrificed his life for its welfare.”
+Pope Leo XIII, upon hearing of Semenenko's death, stated: "Father Semenenko was so esteemed in the whole city of Rome for his virtues.
+He was the soul of your Congregation and sacrificed his life for its welfare."